 Curing a crippling bone disease in children

 Indiana CTSI-supported research led by two IU School of Medicine faculty members has culminated in U.S. Food and Drug Administration approval of a new drug for patients with an uncommon, painful and deforming bone disease.
 The drug, burosumab, treats X-linked hypophosphatemia, or XLH.
-After three decades of bench to bedside research, it was brought to market in the U.S. and Europe in 2018.
+After three decades of bench to bedside to community research, it was brought to market in the U.S. and Europe in 2018.
 The first ever human dose of burosumab was administered by an Indiana CTSI Clinical Research Center (CRC) nurse on January 27, 2009.
 CRC staff conducted study procedures for all clinic study visits associated with the Phase I – III studies (eight studies total), which included 46 patients (aged 1 year to 70 years) and 822 total study visits, and the CRC continues to support this important work with an upcoming Phase IV study.